 Today, the site is approaching 1 million views per year.

 In line with this growth, BioInformant’s Twitter account became the fastest growing stem cell account with 20,200+ followers and Cade became a Top Influencer for Stem Cells on LinkedIn with 28,000+ followers.
 BioInformant’s email list also grew rapidly, reaching 45,000+ subscribers today.

 This is how BioInformant transformed from a market research firm into the world’s largest publisher of stem cell industry news.

-Today, BioInformant continues to serve all-star clients, but we also serve the public.
-Cade regularly speaks as a media expert on stem cell market trends, recently interviewed by the Wall Street Journal, Los Angeles Business Journal, Xconomy, and Vogue Magazine.
+Today, BioInformant continues to serve all-star clients, as well as clients from across the biotech, pharma, academic, government and non-profit sectors.
+Cade Hildreth regularly speaks as a media expert on stem cell market trends, recently interviewed by the Wall Street Journal, Los Angeles Business Journal, Xconomy, and Vogue Magazine.

-Famous for saying “We are not made of drugs, we are made of cells,” Cade is the communications genius that has grown BioInformant from a market research company into a stem cell publishing powerhouse.
+Well known for saying “We are not made of drugs, we are made of cells,” Cade has grown BioInformant from a market research company into a stem cell publishing powerhouse.

-As a result of our success, the BioInformant Team now includes individuals from the USA, Australia, Germany, and the UK, allowing us to deliver breaking stem cell news from around the globe.
+As a result of its success, the BioInformant team now includes a diverse range of individuals, allowing us to deliver breaking stem cell news on a daily basis.